rurban/libu8ident/doc/c23-proposal.md

 there, and names are charset (=user) specific, whilst there are no header fields for the used charset (e.g. if SHIFT-JIS or UTF-8), nor are there any rules for name lookup (normalization).
-This is not solvable here (in C nor C++), only there.
-Only in the Rust ecosystem there are proper unicode identifier rules, but Rust can link against C++/C. I haven't detected any exported unicode names in the wild, they are only used in local symbols still.
+This is not solvable here (in C), only there.
+Only in the Rust ecosystem there are proper unicode identifier rules, but Rust can link against C.
+I haven't detected any exported unicode names in the wild, they are only used in local symbols still.
 UTF-16 compilers such as MSVC do export their UNICODE names either in the local character set or as UTF-8.
 If used wildly, object files would not link anymore, as local character sets vary, and there is no character set standard defined.

-The C++/C working groups should urge the binutils/linker working groups to adopt a more precise specification how exported identifiers are represented in object files and libraries: UTF-8 or any charset, and how they are looked up: any normalization, NFC or not at all.
+The C/C++ working groups should urge the binutils/linker working groups to adopt a more precise specification how exported identifiers are represented in object files and libraries: UTF-8 or any charset, and how they are looked up: any normalization, NFC or not at all.
 My